lintonye/lintonye/_posts/2017-06-08-what-is-react.md

 So, DOM is a ... tree?
 Yup a tree.
 Oddly enough, a lot of things in your computer look like a tree[^1].

-DOM is a tree who works as a model at the studio "Web Browser" -- Let's give him a nickname Domo.
+DOM works as a model at the studio "Web Browser" -- Let's give him a nickname Domo.
 Domo's job is to pose in front of Browsera the artist who paints a portrait (or perhaps millions of portraits).

 The portraits are what we see in the web browser when visiting a website.
 A developer's job is to tell Domo what to wear and what pose to make, which determine what those portraits look like in the end.
 Libraries like jQuery or React are the tools a developer uses to communicate with Domo.

 ## jQuery
 jQuery is a JavaScript library that makes it easier for a developer to manipulate the DOM.
 How does it fit in the story of Domo and Browsera?

 It is a tool that makes it easier for you to talk to Domo, just like a phone.
 You can call him wherever you are, whenever you want.
-It's a lot more convenient than before (raw JavaScript) -- you used to have to be in the same room in order to have a conversation.
+It's a lot more convenient than before (raw JavaScript) -- remember the time when people had to be physically close enough to have a conversation before the invention of telephones?

 ![Use phone with a label "jQuery" to talk to Domo, or perhaps just a phone with label](/images/what-is-react/04-jquery-phone.png)